 The first designs had islands with viking houses on it.
 This looked nice, but they hindered when you wanted to move the boats.
 So in the final product, the end positions are indicated by more abstract arrows.
 But the ships are like real viking ships and I think they look cute.

-UPDATE 2022: There is now a new version with a similar mechanism but different challenges, named Grizzly Gears.
+UPDATE 2022: There is now a new version with a similar mechanism but with different game rules and challenges, named Grizzly Gears.

 top: example of a solution in 21 steps of a challenge of Vikings with 3 boats